 Lewy body dementia (LBD) is a progressive neurological disorder that affects a person’s thinking, behavior, and movement.
 It is the second most common form of dementia after Alzheimer’s.
-It is estimated that 1.4 million people in the United States live with LBD.
+It is estimated that 1.4 million people in the United States live with Lewy Body Dementia.

-The 7 stages of LBD are divided into 3 categories: mild, moderate, and severe.
+Sometimes referred to as Lewy Body Disease, the 7 stages of LBD are divided into 3 categories: mild, moderate, and severe.
 In the mild stage, people may experience mild confusion, memory difficulty, and behavior changes.
 As the disease progresses, people may experience more severe symptoms such as hallucinations, delusions, and difficulty with movement.
-In the severe stage, people may experience significant cognitive decline, difficulty with communication, and difficulty with activities of daily living
+In the severe stage, people may experience significant cognitive decline, difficulty with communication, and difficulty with activities of daily living.

 The 7 stages of LBD are: